 The Bottom Line

-Staining pine to look like white oak is a great and inexpensive way to achieve the beauty of white oak without spending too much money.
+Staining pine to look like white oak is a great way to achieve the beauty of white oak without spending too much money.

 Jack Luis is a semi-retired painter who loved painting his clients’ ideas on their walls.